-3.2.5.15 Greater sandeel was recorded at lower abundances than lesser sandeel and had lengths of between 11 and 31 cm (Figure 3.30).
+3.2.5.15 and 31 cm (Figure 3.30).
 As with lesser sandeel, this species reaches maturity at between 11 and 15 cm and therefore all greater sandeels recorded during historic surveys across the former Hornsea Zone were likely to be adults.